bsiggelkow/jsonify-rails/README.md

 ## Usage

-Jsonify-rails provides a Rails 3 template handler allowing you to create view templates using Jsonify.
+Jsonify-Rails provides a Rails 3 template handler allowing you to create view templates using Jsonify.
 Any template with a `.jsonify` will be handled by Rails.

 The Jsonify template handler exposes a `Jsonify::Builder` instance to your template with the `json` variable: